kawotwi/GRiD/bindings/README.md

-PyGrid: Python Bindings for CUDA Grid Dynamics
+PyGrid: Python Bindings for CUDA Grid Dynamics * please change name

 This package provides Python bindings for the CUDA-based Grid Dynamics library using pybind11.
 Requirements